-- (1) The fair value of our Ordinary Shares per Ordinary Share on grant date represents the fair value of Ordinary Shares per Ordinary Share on the date of the award grant. - (2) The estimated fair value per share of the awards represents our measurement of the weighted-average fair value of option grants using the Black-Scholes model and does not reflect any subsequent modifications of the awards that may have occurred. - (3) The estimated fair value per share of the performance awards represents our measurement of the weighted-average fair value of option grants using a Monte-Carlo simulation and does not reflect any subsequent modifications of the awards that may have occurred. - (4) On February 28, 2021, 561,388 options were cancelled and the vesting for an additional 561,388 options were accelerated to February 28, 2021.
-These accelerated options were subsequently forfeited as of August 27, 2021.
+- The fair value of our Ordinary Shares per Ordinary Share on grant date represents the fair value of Ordinary Shares per Ordinary Share on the date of the award (1) - grant.

+The estimated fair value per share of the awards represents our measurement of the weighted-average fair value of option grants using the Black-Scholes model and (2)does not reflect any subsequent modifications of the awards that may have occurred. - The estimated fair value per share of the performance awards represents our measurement of the weighted-average fair value of option grants using a Monte-Carlo simulation and does not reflect any subsequent modifications of the awards that may have occurred. - On February 28, 2021, 561,388 options were cancelled and the vesting for an additional 561,388 options were accelerated to February 28, 2021.
+These accelerated (4)options were subsequently forfeited as of August 27, 2021.

-The intrinsic value of all outstanding options as of June 30, 2021, was \$121.6 million based on the initial public offering price of \$16.00 per ADS.
+The intrinsic value of all outstanding options as of June 30, 2021, was \$121.6 million based on an assumed initial public offering price of \$16.00 per ADS, the midpoint of the price range set forth on the cover of this prospectus.